 - Fixed terms (if applicable)

-- Employee’s duties of confidentiality, non-disclosure and non-competition obligations
+- Employee’s duties of confidentiality, non-disclosure agreements and non-competition clauses

-- Company policies and standard practices, such as IT-related practices and reimbursement of expenses
+- Company policies and standard operating practices, such as IT-related practices and expense reimbursement

-Without a written contract, provisions concerning the above may not be considered valid and enforceable.
-The employment relationship would be governed by the Labour Laws and interpreted similarly by any court.
+Any provisions concerning the above may not be considered valid and enforceable if a written contract is not executed.
+In that case, the employment relationship would be subject to the Labor Code and interpreted similarly by any court.

 The employment contract should additionally observe the following minimum conditions:

-- Legal minimum wage or minimum wage negotiated by CBA
+- The legal minimum wage or a minimum wage negotiated by CBA

-- Maximum working hours (normally 8 hours per day and 44 hours per week)
+- Maximum working hours (normally eight hours per day and 44 hours per week)

-- Payment of one extra month’s salary (13th salary)
+- Payment of one extra month’s salary (13th month’s salary)

 - Brazilian Severance Indemnity Fund (FGTS)

-Employment agreements in Brazil are usually for an indefinite term.
+Employment agreements in Brazil are usually set for an indefinite term.
 Fixed-term employment agreements are only allowed: